 Ms Johanna von PezoldPhD Student

 Johanna is especially interested in transnational flows of non-Western fashion and material culture, interactions between global commodity production and local consumer cultures, and China’s relations to the Portuguese-speaking world.
+She is a Hong Kong PhD Fellowship holder and the first recipient of the CHAT Research Grant, awarded by the Hong Kong Centre for Heritage, Arts and Textile.

 Visiting Student, Chinese Language